 The island is on the route of many cruise ships, but if a cruise is too upscale for you, there is a bus service from/to Bangkok everyday.
 You see, no excuses to not visit Phuket on your next trip to Thailand.
 And hurry up, this tropical island is waiting for you!

-You like this post, so Pin it for later!
+If you like this post, so Pin it for later!

 Have you visited Phuket?
 Planning a trip?
 Now you know what to do in Phuket, top attractions, and unique things.
 Go for it!

 PS: Thanks Thailand Tourist Authority for helping us to discover unique attractions in Phuket.
-Despite who paid the bill, you always receive all personal opinion.
+Despite who paid the bill, you always receive our personal opinion.
 Also, some of the links on this post are affiliated, what means if you purchase something, or book a hotel through here you are helping us to run the blog.
 Thanks!